talkingwallace/NetDiskDemo/README.md

-# A small sized netdiks with the implementations of ReactJS,NodeJS and MongoDB
+# A small sized netdisk
+# Based on ReactJS,NodeJS and MongoDB

 * How to run it
 ----------------